hichamelhady/ConsoElec/Update.md

 Préciser l'unité sur le tooltip de la carte

-    Fixed : when you move the mouse over the map, you will see the unit is the amount of people living the selected region
+    Fixed : When you move the mouse over the map, the unit is shown.
+    It is the amount of people living the selected region

 Redimensionner le radarchart